EmanuelQuintino/Web-Development-Course/8-Node.JS/class-06-services/README.md

 # Class 06 Services

-The practice of using a folder called "repositories" and "services" to projects that follow the Dependency Inversion pattern is a common convention in many applications, especially those that follow a Clean Architecture (Clean Architecture) or Layered Architecture.
+The practice of using a folder called "repositories" and "services" to projects that follow the Dependency Inversion pattern is a common convention in many applications, especially those that follow a Clean Architecture or Layered Architecture.

 ## Here are some reasons why this convention is often adopted